Mærtz Hierarchical Project

 So, continuing wth my example, I now would know I need to go find P4a4 in the “P” (Peter Mertz) original ancestor book.
 The simplest thing to do is actually click on the designation code in the Census sheet and the P book will automatically open.
 But if you want to come back later or if you want to browse a different book, you can find each book under the button below.

-Myths and erroneous conclusions began somewhere.
+I also discuss in that white paper the biggest mistakes that have previously been made by others who mixed people up.
+I critique many well known, but in my opinion, erroneous other sources.
 I have fairly carefully reviewed, over the years, every publication I could find that purports to cover any of the various Mærtz lines.
 Genealogy is too often, in my opinion, a cut and paste activity.
 So once a mistake was made, it got picked up and propagated.